-Classic Pantry Pancakes are my answer to the last minute “I need more than cereal this morning but I am too lazy to make something fancy” feeling I had yesterday morning.
+Homemade Pancakes are my answer to the last minute “I need more than cereal this morning but I am too lazy to make something fancy” feeling I had yesterday morning.
 I have more pancake recipes than any sane person should, but as I was looking through them they all required at least a hint of preparation.
 Buttermilk, sour cream, mascarpone, cornmeal, fresh fruit… the list went on.
+These pancakes are made from scratch and are easy to make.

 The best part of these Classic Pantry Pancakes are that they also make the best base pancakes for toppings and mix-ins: